CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 ### Current Version Status
 ---
 The following is included in this version 0.1:

-* basic functions for Marine Biologist Research Scientist which is the ability to run calculations for Best-Matched Internal Standard Normalization and provide visualizations)
+_Basic functions for Marine Biologist Research Scientist_:
+* run calculations for Best-Matched Internal Standard Normalization using python script (nitrogenousfate.py)
+* visualizations using a Jupyter Notebook (visualization.ipynb)

 Future versions of this tool may include the following:
 * a user-friendly graphical user interface
 * customizations to parameters
+* python script for data visualization
 * expanded visualizations

 ### Repository Structure